 Well, Cryptocurrency / digital currency functions just the way other currencies function.
 The primary difference is that it is not backed by any government.
 Cryptocurrencies are also virtual which means that the only place they exist is on the internet.

 Although there are different types of cryptocurrencies, we will use the first cryptocurrency, Bitcoin, as our benchmark to map out features that every cryptocurrency should have.

 This is the most distinctive feature between fiat (your local currency) and cryptocurrency.
 For fiat, the government and financial institutions give it the value it has.
 You can use a piece of paper to carry out transactions because the government has placed some value on that piece of paper.

 Cryptocurrencies, on the other hand, are peer-to-peer.
 Creation of additional units is regulated by the blockchain and this eliminates control by a central party.

 Cryptocurrency only exists online.
-Bitcoin, for example, operates on a peer-to-peer basis which means, unlike fiat, it does not exist in paper or coins.
+Bitcoin, for example, operates a peer-to-peer system which means, unlike fiat, it does not exist in paper or coins.

 3. Single Spending

 Cryptocurrencies can only be spent once.
 It’s not possible to spend one bitcoin or one ethereum twice or thrice with various users in an attempt to purchase an item.

 Cryptocurrency transactions cannot be reversed.
 When a transaction occurs on the cryptocurrency network, it is recorded on the blockchain.
 For it to be reversed, it would mean that most nodes (think of these as computers) in the blockchain need be altered.
 This is an impossible feat to accomplish.